alalaxjz/HilbertCurve-HanoiTower-visualization-in-C/README.md

 |  |  |  |  |  |  |  |
 +--+  +--+  +--+  +--+<br></pre>

-AS we can see each level contains four small level, the top left one is rotated counter-clockwise 90 degrees.
+As we can see each level contains four small level, the top left one is rotated counter-clockwise 90 degrees.
 The top right is rotated clockwise 90 degrees.
 The bottom left and right ones doesn't rotate.<br>

 The first approach is the simplest.
 First we make a canvas with calculated width and length: